Triple-Whale/triple-whale-public-apis/README.md

 ## Available Endpoints
 The Triple Whale API currently offers two public endpoints for interacting with Triple Whale Data:

--**Metrics Endpoint**: You can use our Metrics end to push custom metrics into the Triple Whale summary page/dashboard, or extract summary page data.
+- **Metrics Endpoint**: You can use our Metrics end to push custom metrics into the Triple Whale summary page/dashboard, or extract summary page data.

--**Attribution Endpoint**: With our Attribution endpoint you can export full customer journey data for all customers who placed an order
+- **Attribution Endpoint**: With our Attribution endpoint you can export full customer journey data for all customers who placed an order

 ## Swagger Docs
 https://developers.triplewhale.com/swagger/index.html